kyphan38/web/assets/docs/technical/os - ongoing/1-processes/6-inter-process-communication.md

   - Some signals have fixed meaning (e.g., signal to terminate a process)
   - Some signals can be user-defined
 - Signals can be sent to a process by the OS or another process (e.g., if you type Ctrl+C, the OS sends a SIGINT signal to the running process)
-- Signal handler: every process has a default code to execute for each signal
+- Signal handler: Every process has a default code to execute for each signal
   - Exit on terminate signal
 - Some signal handlers can be overridden to do other things